sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

     ![](Images/image218.png)

 1. A new tab will open in your InPrivate browsing session that displays **Welcome to SharePoint Online.** On this webpage, select **Organizational account.**
 1. This will open the **IT Services** site that you created in your tenant.
-In other words, by using an InPrivate browsing session, you are impersonating your fellow student by being signed into his or her tenant, and from your fellow student’s browser (i.e. in the InPrivate browsing session), you are accessing the **IT Services** site that Holly created in Adatum’s Microsoft 365 tenant.
+In other words, by using an InPrivate browsing session, you are impersonating your odl_user_id by being signed into his or her tenant, and from your odl_user_id’s browser (i.e. in the InPrivate browsing session), you are accessing the **IT Services** site that Holly created in Adatum’s Microsoft 365 tenant.

     ![](Images/image220.png)